meteor/react-packages/packages/react-meteor-accounts/README.md

 The hook, `useUser()`, returns a stateful value of the current user record.

-The HOC, `withUser(Component)`, returns a wrapped version of `Component` that receives a prop of the current user record, `user`.
+The HOC, `withUser(Component)`, returns a wrapped version of `Component`, where `Component` receives a prop of the current user record, `user`.

-For more details about the data source, consult the documentation of [`Meteor.user(...)](https://docs.meteor.com/api/accounts.html#Meteor-user).
+For more details about the data source, consult the documentation of [`Meteor.user`](https://docs.meteor.com/api/accounts.html#Meteor-user).

 Examples: